ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities*

-- Introduction to pandas and data manipulation
+- Discussion of modeling in the humanities, cultural analytics, and digital history
-- Introduction to APIs and review of HTTP/web scraping
+- Introduction to APIs and review of HTTP/web scraping, along with Jupyter notebooks and pandas

 *Assignment for next class:*